neil-rti/ros2_documentation/source/Installation/DDS-Implementations/Working-with-RTI-Connext-DDS.rst

 **Other Installation Options**
 RTI Connext DDS is a proprietary DDS implementation with a number of advanced features and commercial support options.
 RTI provides both a `non-commercial / research license <https://www.rti.com/free-trial/university-program>`__ for students and researchers and a `time-limited free trial license <https://www.rti.com/free-trial>`__ for commercial users.
+Debian packages of these libraries for amd64 or arm64 architectures are also available from the `RTI apt repository <https://community.rti.com/static/documentation/connext-dds/current/doc/manuals/debian_packages/index.html>`__.
 Detailed instructions for building and tuning the RMW and ROS 2 applications for a variety of platforms, and enabling DDS Security and safety-cert options are available on the `RTI ROS Community <https://community.rti.com/ros>`__ pages.